 - Then, position your String of hearts in a well-lit, warm environment with plenty of indirect sunlight.

 - Change the water every two weeks or when it becomes discolored.

 You’ll notice the plant’s roots sprout in one or two weeks.

-It’s essential to transport your propagated plant into the pot once the roots are at least 1/2″ long.
+Transporting your propagated plant into the pot is essential once the roots are at least 1/2″ long.

-As water propagation takes place in a transparent container or glass, you’ll be able to track the growth of the roots of your cutting and pot the cutting as necessary.
+As water propagation occurs in a transparent container or glass, you can track the growth of the roots of your cutting.

 However, water propagation is quite a long process requiring more attention and effort.

 Compared to water propagation, soil propagation is a more direct and easy variation.

 You can immediately forget the water process and move the cutting to the soil.